qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 #### Writing data to Qdrant

 The splitter will be producing chunks with a maximum length of 5 sentences, with an overlap of 2 sentences.
 Then, these smaller portions will be converted into embeddings.

-The last missing piece is the storage of the embeddings in Qdrant.
+Finally, we need to store our embeddings in Qdrant.

 ```python
 from haystack.utils import Secret